magiccodingman/Ipfs-Redirect/README.md

 - [Web3 Domain](https://ipfs-redirect.unstoppable/)
 - [Web3 Domain Alternative](https://ipfsredirect.unstoppable/)

+The officially posted versions to the domain names.
+I do try to minify them before publishing.
+Which usually cuts roughly 30% off the size.

 **IMPORTANT NOTE***:
 Please always reference the Web3 domain created to see what the latest link and CID is.
 I'll update it over time to any new version.
 And if you choose to support the project, it'd incredibly appreciated if you keep track of the changes occassionally and pin the newest.
 Thank you!